 About Us: Willamette Valley Hospice

-Willamette Valley Hospice, a non-profit organization founded in 1978 and located in Salem, Oregon, provides comprehensive hospice care services, pain management, grief services, and support for those patients and families facing serious or life-limiting illness.
-Willamette Valley Hospice supports adults and children living with a serious or life-limiting illness throughout Marion and Polk counties and beyond.
+Willamette Valley Hospice, a non-profit organization founded in 1978 and based in Salem, Oregon, provides comprehensive hospice care services, pain management, grief services, and support for those patients and families facing serious or life-limiting illness.
+Through its mission of "changing the end of life experience," Willamette Valley Hospice supports adults and children living with a serious or life-limiting illness throughout Marion and Polk counties and beyond.

 Community is important to us.
 We live and work in the communities we serve and are dedicated to providing services and community support to all.
 We believe hospice care should be available to everyone and we provide services to all, regardless of ability to pay.